 Baja California Norte includes Tijuana, Rosarito Beach, Ensenada, Mexicali, and San Felipe.
 Baja California Sur includes Mulege, Loreto, Bahia Concepcion, La Paz, Todos Santos, San Jose del Cabo, and Cabo San Lucas.
 The East Cape area on the south east of the peninsula has beautiful unspoiled beaches.
-The "Baja" features great fishing, surfing, boating, diving, and beaches.
-Many world class hotels and resorts are located in the south end.
+The "Baja" features great fishing, surfing, boating, diving, beaches, great climate.

 Click on the red dots on the map to the left to see the Baja city pages.